garrettjohnston99/tse/common/README.md

 To make clean: `make clean`.

-Currently contains utilities for crawler.c in pagedir.c
+Currently contains utilities for crawler.c in pagedir.c.